How To Hide Your Phone Number With Anonymous Calls or Text Apps

 Sprint: @messaging.sprintpcs.com or @pm.sprint.com

-5. Write the email you wish to send, entering in the contact’s phone number and carrier domain name into the To recipient box.
+5. Write the email you wish to send, entering the contact’s phone number and carrier domain name into the To recipient box.
 Example: 1234567890@vtext.com.

 6. Hit Send.